 Before you leave on your Thailand honeymoon, you’ll want to keep a few things in mind like what to pack, if you need a visa, and any vaccines you’ll need.

 Do I need a visa to visit Thailand?

-This depends on the country, but for the US, Canada, and the UK, for stays less than 30 days, you do not need a visa to visit.
+This depends on the country, but for the US, for stays less than 30 days, you do not need a visa to visit.
 You should, however, have space for a stamp, and have at least 6 months of validity on your passport.

 As always, be sure to check your government’s websites prior to departing on your trip.

 Here are the US requirements.

 According to the CDC, be sure you’re up to date with your routine vaccines, including a flu shot.
 In addition, they recommend that most travelers receive Hepatitis A and Typhoid vaccines.

 Some recommended vaccines include Hepatitis B (a routine vaccine in the US), Japanese Encephalitis (for rural areas or staying longer than a month), Rabies (for children, those traveling very remotely, and/or working extensively with animals), and Yellow Fever (if coming from a country where this is present).
 Typically, you will also receive antimalarials as well.